fynv/ScoreDraft/docs/intro_eng.md

 There is a dedicated syntax in **LilyPond** for pedals.
 However, there's no tool that can reliably convert that syntax into **MusicXML**.
 Therefore, instead, we simply define it as a percussion sequence, where **bd** means base-drum.
 You can use other percussion notes too, there's no difference since a pedal is just a simple trigger.

-For guitar tracks, we often want to add a little delay to the chord notes to simulate sweeping, this can be configured by adding a "sweep" field:
+For guitar tracks, we often want to add a little delay to the chord notes to simulate sweeping.
+This can be configured by adding a "sweep" field:

 ```yaml
 # exmaple 3